Advocating for Fairfax

 These are committees where members from all parties come together to look into matters specific to the relevant portfolios.
 Ted sits on three Parliamentary Committees:

-Industry, Innovation, Science and Resources (More information can be found here)
+Environment and Energy - Chair (More information can be found here)

 Infrastructure, Transport and Cities (More information can be found here)